 Would Drivers Really Stay Long Enough to Use a Charger at a Restaurant?

-The truth is chargers are faster than they ever were, and they will continue to get faster every day.
+The truth is chargers are faster than they ever were, and they will continue to get faster.
 Gone are the days of only Level 1 chargers and painfully slow charging.
-A full charge is also bad for battery life.

 Most of these drivers are looking for a needed charge to get home, to the grocery store, to daycare, or a meeting across town, not to be plugged into a charger for 8 hours.
 Most drivers want enough charge to get where they’re going from a public charger, which restaurants can easily provide.